gregsio/blockchain-developer-bootcamp-final-project/README.md

 ## ADD-ONS

 ### 1. Refund donors if the campaign minimum requirement is not reached by end of fundraising campaign,

-* Introduces a timebased dependency on the smart contract, which may introduce security weekness if based on block number or epoc.
+* Introduces a timebased dependency on the smart contract, which may introduce security weakness if based on block number or epoc [SWC-116](https://swcregistry.io/docs/SWC-116)
 * What is the proper way of running a countdown counter?
 Oracle to check time?

 ### 2. ERC-20 airdropped
- * creating an second contract for generating the ERC-20
+ * creating an second contract for generating an ERC-20
  * cross contract communication to trigger sending ERC-20 tokens to the donors upon succesful call to `Deposit()`

 ### 3. Donation matching up to 5k USD to offer a charity